adityasaravana/spellit-site/_pages/privacypolicy.md

 April 9 2021

 # Privacy Policy
-We do not collect any data from you or your devices running ReadMe!.
+We do not collect any data from you or your devices running Spell It!.